| HONESTe Online Consumer Identity Tips

 companies have a method of generating a new credit card number

+each time it is used.
 This is very practical for a number of reasons.
 The retailer can only

 gain access to a specified amount of money for a particular period